Campfire Trout Dinner for Two

 - Lemon wedges

 - Cook bacon until partially cooked but not crisp; drain.
-Place each trout on a double thickness of heavy-duty foil (about 20 in. x 18 in.).
-Place lemon and onions in the trout cavities; sprinkle with salt and pepper.
+Place each trout on a double thickness of heavy-duty foil (about 20x18-in.).
+Place lemon and onion in the trout cavities; sprinkle with salt and pepper.
 Wrap trout with bacon.
 Fold foil around trout and seal tightly.

-- Place carrots on a double thickness of heavy-duty foil (about 20 in. x 18 in.); sprinkle with salt and pepper.
+- Place carrots on a double thickness of heavy-duty foil (about 20x18-in.); sprinkle with salt and pepper.
 Dot with butter.
 Fold foil around carrots and seal tightly.

-Originally published as Campfire Trout Dinner for Two in Taste of Home
+Originally published as Campfire Trout Dinner in Taste of Home June/July 2010